- Where is Arbutus' stock listed?

 - What does voluntary delisting from the TSX mean?

-- Tekmira has applied to the Toronto Stock Exchange (“TSX”) to voluntarily delist its shares from the TSX.
-Upon the effective date of delisting, the company's shares would no longer be traded on this exchange.
-The effective date of this change is currently anticipated to be March 3, 2015.
+- Tekmira applied to the Toronto Stock Exchange (“TSX”) in to voluntarily delist its shares from the TSX, which became effective on March 3, 2015.
+Upon the effective date of delisting, the company's shares are no longer traded on this exchange.
+Tekmira subsequently became Arbutus Biopharma Inc. (NASDAQ: ABUS).

 - Why has Tekmira made the decision to voluntary delist?